New Zealand-Made Energy

 We need to keep thinking big and build more cheap solar, wind and geothermal.
 But we also need to think small and help New Zealanders upgrade their fossil fuel machines.

-Ratepayer Assistance
+Ratepayer Assistance Scheme

 Swap fuel for finance.
 Household savings from day one - $1-2k per year.
 Could be accessed before end of year.